innovate-invent/innovate-invent.github.io/_posts/2019-07-07-Yellowstone-Fill-Times.md

 NPS doesn't follow this trend as closely but looking at Lewis Lake, Tower Fall, and Norris campgrounds, there is a distinct jump in fill time around that date.
 Including Mammoth, demand for these campsites slowly begins to increase until the end of the season.
 August 27 may represent a sudden demographic shift in vistors, with a different vacationing culture or schedule.

-Slough Creek and Pebble Creek do not follow any of the aformentioned trends and stay consistently busy while they are open.
+Slough Creek and Pebble Creek do not follow any of the aforementioned trends and stay consistently busy while they are open.
 This may also represent a different demographic that come for the activities available at these specific campgrounds.

 Given the predominant Monday to Friday work culture of the United States, the following graph attempts to align the weekdays of each year to observe any possible weekender demographic trends.